SRI-CSL/high-assurance-crypto/ha-mpc.md

-# Machine-Checked Secure Multiparty Computation
+# Computer-aided Verification and Synthesis of Secure Multiparty Computation (MPC) Protocols

 This repository contains software for projects focusing on computer-aided verification and automated synthesis of high-assurance cryptographic protocols and algorithms.